-- A Request for Tree Removal or Pruning Application is to be made by the adjacent landowner and must cite one or more of the reasons set out in Section C 1 above. - b.
+- a.
+A Request for Tree Removal or Pruning Application is to be made by the adjacent landowner and must cite one or more of the reasons set out in Section C 1 above. - b.
 The validity of those reasons is to be assessed by Council Officers within 30 days from the date of the receipt of a Request for Tree Removal or Pruning Application, before any provisional approval or refusal is granted.
 The assessment, where appropriate, will include a risk analysis. - c.
-In making that assessment, Council Officers may seek advice from contracted professionals with appropriate expertise (including, where relevant, professional arborists holding a Certificate 4 or above in arboriculture and hold a qualification in tree risk assessment), and are to consult with neighbours and those likely to be affected. - Once the assessment is completed, Council Officers will issue a Notice of Intent to Approve or Refuse the Tree Removal or Pruning Application. - e.
+In making that assessment, Council Officers may seek advice from contracted professionals with appropriate expertise (including, where relevant, professional arborists - holding a Certificate 4 or above in arboriculture and hold a qualification in tree risk assessment), and are to consult with neighbours and those likely to be affected. - d.
+Once the assessment is completed, Council Officers will issue a Notice of Intent to Approve or Refuse the Tree Removal or Pruning Application. - e.
 Such Notice will be placed on the tree for public exhibition for not less than fourteen days.
 Community members will then be able to complete g Application for Retention if they feel strongly that the trees should be retained. - f.
 The Notice, together with the completed assessment, the advice (if any) obtained from contracted professionals, and with the results of neighbourhood consultation along with any Applications for Retention is to be reported in the following Council Weekly Briefing Bulletin.

+SOUTHERN Council Policy DRAFT VERSION 3

+MIDLANDS COUNCIL MANAGEMENT OF TREES ON COUNCIL LAND POLICY

+Approved by: DRAFT V3

-Approved by: Approved date: Review date: DRAFT V3 Insert date Insert date
+Approved date: Review date: Insert date

 - g.
-To enable Councillors, by Motion on Notice, to overturn the Notice of Intent to Approve or Refuse, no tree is to be removed until four weeks have elapsed from the publication of the Officers' recommendation in the Weekly Briefing Bulletin. - If the Notice of Intent to Approve or Refuse is not overturned by Council within four weeks, an approval/refusal will be issued by the General Manager, or his delegate. - 3.
+To enable Councillors, by Motion on Notice, to overturn the Notice of Intent to Approve or Refuse, no tree is to be removed until four weeks have elapsed from the publication of the Officers' recommendation in the Weekly Briefing Bulletin. - h.
+If the Notice of Intent to Approve or Refuse is not overturned by Council within four weeks, an approval/refusal will be issued by the General Manager, or his delegate. - 3.
 Where a Council tree impinges on an adjoining property, be it branches or roots the property owner shall formally advise Council of the issue.
 Council will within 30 days undertake an investigation and determine a course of action to remedy the issue, then formally advise the property owner.
 Council or its Contractors will undertake any action required as a response to the investigation.
 The property owner shall not undertake the works. - If a private tree impinges on public space, the private land owner must prune the tree after receiving a formal notice from Council to undertake the works.